Monarch Money Alternative (2026): BudgetLabs vs Monarch

 - You need role-based permissions on your shared budget.
 Monarch supports differentiated roles (e.g. advisor-only or read-only views); BudgetLabs ships a single owner-plus-editors model where everyone has full read/write.
 If "my financial advisor needs view-only access" or "my teen sees their category but not the household budget" is a requirement, Monarch wins today.

 - Bank sync is non-negotiable for you.
-You don't want to type transactions, and Smart Import / receipt scanning / Hank aren't fast enough to feel like automation.
+You don't want to type or review transactions, and Smart Import / receipt scanning / Hank aren't fast enough to feel like automation.
 Monarch will be closer to "set it and forget it."

 - You're at a stage of life where wealth tracking matters more than budget discipline.
 If you have multiple accounts, real net worth, and your question is "how am I doing overall" rather than "did I overspend on dining this month" — Monarch is built for that question.